Jordan L. Strauss

-Jordan completed his distinguished career with the U.S. Department of Justice as Special Assistant U.S. Attorney for the Eastern District of Pennsylvania.
+Jordan completed his career with the DOJ as Special Assistant U.S. Attorney for the Eastern District of Pennsylvania.
 Assigned to the Criminal Division, he conducted multiple felony jury trials and oversaw serious cases that included gun crime, illegal reentry, computer crime, money laundering and narcotics matters.
-In February 2015, he concluded his appointment as Deputy Justice Attaché and Senior Legal Advisor, at the Justice Department’s office in Kabul, Afghanistan.
+In February 2015, he concluded his appointment as Deputy Justice Attaché and Senior Legal Advisor at the Justice Department’s office in Kabul, Afghanistan.
 In this role, Jordan was responsible for the Department’s counter-corruption portfolio and supported criminal justice, anti-money laundering and national security capacity-building efforts by working with prosecutors, judges and law enforcement professionals across the country, focusing particularly on the Kabul Bank fraud and subsequent collapse.

-Jordan began his legal career as a Trial Attorney with the DOJ’s Civil Division in 2005, having joined through the Attorney General’s Honors Program.
+Jordan began his legal career as a trial attorney with the DOJ’s Civil Division in 2005, having joined through the Attorney General’s Honors Program.
 He was responsible for the investigation and litigation of a wide variety of complex civil fraud, False Claims Act, parallel investigations and qui tam claims against individuals and entities.
 He handled matters involving disaster-related fraud, procurement fraud and fraud against banks and U.S. agencies.
 He led or co-led cases that recovered over $100 million and won several awards for his work.

 An accomplished teacher, Jordan designed and teaches “National Security Law,” an advanced seminar at Drexel University’s Kline School of Law.
 He has given countless lectures and panel presentations on security issues, technology-enabled investigations, compliance matters at non-profits, and other matters.
 On overseas assignments with the U.S., he has taught investigative techniques to dozens of foreign nationals.